bitcoin-sv/bitcoin-sv/contrib/rpm/README.md

 The problem that can exist, clients built against different versions of BerkeleyDB may not be able read each other's `wallet.dat` file which can make it difficult for a user to recover from backup in the event of a system failure.

-## Graphical User Interface and Qt Version

-The RPM spec file will by default build the GUI client linked against the Qt5 libraries.
-If you wish instead to link against the Qt4 libraries you need to pass the switch `-D '_use_qt4 1'` at build time to the `rpmbuild` or `mock` command used to build the packages.

-If you would prefer not to build the GUI at all, you can pass the switch `-D '_no_gui 1'` to the `rpmbuild` or `mock` build command.

 ## Desktop and KDE Files